|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 We also have a report of the event from the following Saturday’s edition of the Wöchentlich Königsbergischen Frag- und Anzeigungsnachrichten (14 June 1755):

 On last Thursday, June 12, the philosophy faculty held a public Magister graduation before an impressive audience, in order to confer the highest honor of philosophy [Weltweissheit] upon the talented candidate, Mr. Emanuel Kant, a Königsberger.
-The current dean of the faculty, Herr Doctor and full professor [Professor Ordinarius] Johann Bernhard Hahn, as the master of ceremonies [Brabeuta], gave a detailed speech from Jewish antiquity on the titles of honor that ancient Jews used in their academic graduations Rabh, Rabbi, and Rabban.
+The current dean of the faculty, Herr Doctor and full professor [Professor Ordinarius] Johann Bernhard Hahn, as the master of ceremonies [Brabeuta], gave a detailed speech concerning Jewish antiquity on the titles of honor that ancient Jews used in their academic graduations Rabh, Rabbi, and Rabban.
 The newly created Magister, however, closed the ceremony [Actum] itself with a word of thanks.
 [Qtd. in Reicke 1881, 294]

 Am vergangenen Donnerstage, als den 12.
 Junii, hat die hiesige Philosophische Facultaet, eine öffentliche Magister Promotion bey einem ansehnlichen Auditorio gehalten, und dem geschickten Candidate Philosophiae, Herrn Emanuel Kant, einen [sic] Königsberger, die höchste Würde in der Weltweissheit conferiret: wobey der jetzige Decanus Facultatis, Hr.
 Doctor und Professor Ordinarius Johann Bernhard Hahn, als Babeuta, eine ausführliche Rede aus der Jüdischen Antiqvitaet, von den Ehren Tituln der alten Juden bey ihren Academischen Promotionen, Rabh, Rabbi und Rabban, gehalten, den Actum selbst aber der neu creirte Magister mit einer Dancksagung von den [!] obern Catheder beschlossen hat.